-Creating Handlers to Receive Events with IFX
+Creating handlers to receive events with IFX

 Prerequisites

-- Have an integration up and running on your local machine
+- Have created an integration

 eventsRouter.json

-{ "storyUpdateHandler": ["story:create", "story:update"], "storyDeleteHandler": ["story:delete"]}
+{ "storyHandler": ["story:create", "story:update"], "storyDeleteHandler": ["story:delete"]}

 When you run npm run localTestingServer

-, eventsHandlers.js
+, /src/eventsHandlers.js

 is auto-generated to include the handler files defined in eventsRouter.json